vuejs/vitepress/docs/guide/deploying.md

 The `serve` command will boot up local static web server that serves the files from `.vitepress/dist` at `http://localhost:5000`.
 It's an easy way to check if the production build looks OK in your local environment.

-You may configure the port of the server py passing `--port` flag as an argument.
+You may configure the port of the server by passing `--port` flag as an argument.

 ```json
 {